 “I think you’ll do just fine,” said Ardith.

 Sap turned to meet Elder Elm’s watchful eyes.
 Elder nodded in silent agreement, so Sap tremulously accepted Ardith’s invitation to proceed.
-Such a curious little thing it was though!
+Such a curious little thing it was, though!
 Whoever heard of a music box whittled in the shape of a great oak tree?
 A tree bespeckled with ten little lights no less, as if draped or decorated for some occasion of great import.
 Much like the Tree People’s manner of decorating for their yearly ‘Lighting of the Way’ Festival.
 Lights, Sap realized, which also looked very much like fireflies.
 But why would Ardith’s Great Grandmother Sadie craft a toy of this musical sort in the form of a tree?
 And why equip it with lights that would twinkle like fireflies?
 Is it possible she knew something of Firefly Fernglen and the Sanctuary Seed?

 Elder Elm opened the Compendium to its secret section.
-Under any other circumstances, he would not have wanted his fellow Trees to be privy to so many un-tolds, but here and now, there wasn’t a moment to waste on trifling over control.
+Under any other circumstances, he would not have wanted his fellow Trees to be privy to so many un-tolds, but here and now, there wasn’t a moment to waste on trifling over manners of control.
 And so it was that the page where a map to a thing called the Sanctuary Seed would appear, was still decidedly blank.

 Willow tugged one of her brother’s twigs.
 “Sap!
 Look!
 Something is happening!”